-Information and Rules
+Information and Rules - Boys Basketball

-- No student athlete may have an “F” in any subject during a five-week athletic season.
+- No student-athlete may have an “F” in any subject during a five-week athletic season.

 - Incomplete (I) may be given additional consideration for extenuating circumstances.

 - During the 5 days of ineligibility, the student/athlete may practice.